 The Top 10 Best Flashlight Brands

-Below are my picks of the best flashlight brands currently on the market.
+Below are my picks of the best flashlight brands currently on the market today.

 As requirements differ between users— so the ideal manufacturer of the optimal torch will also vary—these are in no particular order.
 Instead, they simply represent the ultimate in quality flashlights.